refractionPOINT/lce_doc/docs/events.md

 }
 ```

-## Log Events
+## Artifact Events

-Events around activity in External Logs.
+Events around activity in Artifacts Collection.
 Currently only used in
 service notifications.

 ### ingest

-A new external log has been ingested.
+A new artifact has been ingested.

 ```
 {